fletcherw/playa-lights/README.md

 ### Communication Protocol

 * 1 letter control code (upper/lowercase letter) gives us 52 commands.
+  - Easily extensible if more commands needed
 * Depending on control code, various formats for following data.
-* All commands encased within '[' and ']', no nesting.
+* Commands are length encoded

 ### LEDs

 * 150 total LEDs, although possible to buy more
+* Setup 1: 24 LEDs on backpack in arch with 3 strips of 5 in fan shape on back
+* Other possible setups
-* Multiple setups, possibly one small grid (5x5 to 8x8 or so)
+  - Small grid (5x5 to 8x8 or so)
-* Outputs on ends of strips to allow daisy chaining
+  - Wrapped around bike frame